HungThinh17/MySnapDrop/ARCHITECTURE.md

     - Avoids overwriting by adding a timestamp if the sanitized name already exists.
   - `GET /files`
     - Returns JSON array of filenames stored in `uploads/`.
+  - `GET /files/meta`
+    - Returns an array of file metadata objects for regular files in `uploads/`:
+      - `{ name, size, mtimeMs }`.
+    - Uses `fs.statSync` to gather size and modification time, skipping non-files and failures.
   - `GET /download/:filename`
     - Downloads a specific file from `uploads/`.
     - Defensive callback: